The Word Became Flesh Among Us

 16At that time therefore he handed him over to them, to be crucified.

 They took Jesus therefore.
 17And carrying the cross by himself, he proceeded forth, to what is called the Skull Place, which in Hebrew is pronounced Gulgolta [גֻּלְגֻּלְתָּא], 18where they crucified him, and with him, two others, one on this side and one on the other, and Jesus in the middle.
 19And Pilate also wrote a notice and put it on the cross, and it was inscribed: "JESUS THE NAZARENE, THE KING OF THE JEWS."
 20Many of the Jews therefore read this notice, because the place where Jesus was crucified was close to the city, and it was written in Hebrew, in Latin, and in Greek.

 21The chief priests of the Jews therefore were saying to Pilate, "Do not write 'The King of the Jews,' but rather: 'He SAID, I am King of the Jews.'"

 22Pilate answered, "What I have written I have written."

 23The soldiers then, when they crucified Jesus, took his garments and made four shares, a share for each soldier, plus the tunic.
 For the tunic was seamless, woven continuously from the top through the whole.
 24They said therefore to one another, "We should not tear it, but cast lots as to whose it shall be."
-So that the scripture would be fulfilled,
+So that the scripture would be fulfilled which says,

 "They divided my garments